wpengine/hwptoolkit/docs/explanation/routing.md

+---
+title: "Routing in Headledd WordPress"
+description: "A guide that explores the intricacies of implementing routing in a headless WordPress setup.
+It covers the core challenges, possible implementations, and advanced considerations for optimizing your headless WordPress site."
+---

 # Routing in Headless WordPress: A Comprehensive Guide

 This guide explores the intricacies of implementing routing in a headless WordPress setup.
 We'll cover the core challenges, possible implementations, and advanced considerations for optimizing your headless WordPress site.